MyCiTi: Station artwork

+In February 2026, the City again invited the public to submit artwork proposals for the MyCiTi system.
+The City stated that concept proposals for public artwork would be accepted over a period of around a month, and would be considered for use at the new Claremont MyCiTi station.
+The new station was the first and largest station on the Metro South-East Corridor (Phase 2A).
+The City said the initiative's goal was to celebrate local creativity, while also enhancing public transport spaces and the commuter experience.

 Development

 Phase 1A

 The Blaauwberg–Dunoon–Atlantis corridor was prioritised due to its severe traffic congestion, which was expected to worsen with future development.
 This area faced some of the highest congestion levels in the city, making it a critical focus for intervention.

 Key factors influencing the decision to prioritize this corridor included the fact that while minibus taxis are one of Cape Town's most popular modes of transport, their presence within this corridor was limited.
 This shortage made commuting in and out of the area increasingly challenging, forcing many residents to rely on private vehicles, which further exacerbated traffic congestion.

 This corridor also included a potential to attract a larger catchment of commuters who might otherwise rely on private vehicles thereby reducing congestion and promoting the use of public transport.
 Additionally, the limited presence of minibus taxi operators in the area offered a more controlled environment to implement and evaluate new transport solutions and strategies, making it an ideal setting for testing the feasibility and effectiveness of the proposed transportation intervention.